 The bracelet is a bother sometimes.
 Omitting it means one less step to do before you go to bed.
 Rubber bracelets get lost.
 They fall off your nightstand.
 Sometimes the plastic snaps — especially if it winds up in a pocket and goes through the washer, then the dryer, and you try to put it on the next night.

-Wearing the bracelet all of the time also defeats the purpose of the bracelet.
-If you get too used to wearing it, it doesn’t work as a reminder.
+Main thing is that it can’t be something you wear on your wrist all the time.
+Something you wear regularly defeats the distinct feeling a less-worn bracelet will give.
+Worn too much, it won’t work as a reminder.
 You’ve got to take it off, put it on, and then take it off again every day.

 However, during a brief three-day test in January, our dream group recorded zero to only one dream after omitting the bracelet at bedtime.
 That’s a very small sample size.
 You could hardly call it a scientific study, but, at least for some people, wearing it makes a difference between recalling no dreams and some dreams.
 Presumably, we had dreams during the test period.
 We all just slept through them.